HQC2015/Labyrinth-3/Tasks.md

 ## Creational patterns
 * Implement factory method for player
-* Implement singleton for game board
+* Implement singleton for game board DONEDONEDONE
-* Implement object pool to import tiles and walls in game board
+* Implement prototype to import tiles and walls in game board

 ## Behaviour patterns
-* Implement Visitor in walls and tiles
+* Implement Visitor for scoreboard
 * Implement Command for playes moves
 * Implement Null Object

 ## Structural patterns

-* Implement Proxy
+* Implement Proxy or adapter for filling the board
-* Implement Decorator
+* Implement Facade for engine
 * Implement Flyweight

 ## Unit tests